In addition to content, Pages and Posts in WordPress contain information about the pages or posts themselves.

 - Page/Post Privacy Settings (e.g. Password-protected)

-Follow the tutorials below to learn how to use quick edit to edit your posts and pages.
+Follow the tutorials below to learn how to use the inline editor feature of WordPress to edit your pages and posts.

 (Posts Menu – All Posts)

 This brings up the Posts screen, which displays all your WordPress posts …

 In the Posts screen, locate the post you would like to edit, hover your mouse over the post title to display the options menu and click on the ‘Quick Edit’ link …

 The inline editor displays all the options for editing your post …

 The inline editor section lets you edit a number of options: